kiba/Writings/fac/chp13_new_world_new_people.md

 My "business competitors" screamed bloody murder.
 We negotiated a trade treaty that gives the kingdom more tax revenue in exchange for scientists and engineers.
 In return, they will force the suits to drop all the lawsuits and will send their lawyers to fight any antitrust charges after five years.
 Sweet.

-The lawsuits were not at all popular with the population, but they'll appreciate the extra burst of tax dollars.
+The lawsuits were not at all popular with the population, but they'll appreciate the extra burst of tax dollars from traiff on my products.

 I gave the business competitors the middle finger.
 I was so ready for prolonged protracted court battles.